DigiBP/AS25_Glacier_Express/README.md

 This project is motivated by the idea that a large portion of the pharmacy experience can be streamlined through digitalization.
 By allowing patients to complete certain steps in advance—such as describing symptoms, uploading prescriptions, selecting medications, or booking appointments—many in-pharmacy processes can be prepared or partially completed before the customer even arrives.

 The goal is to reduce unnecessary waiting time, improve service efficiency, and better allocate pharmacists’ time to tasks that require professional judgment.
-Through the use of a chatbot and integrated workflow automation, this project explores how digital tools can support pharmacies in managing common customer interactions more effectively while uploading safety requirements.
+Through the use of a chatbot and integrated workflow automation, this project explores how digital tools can support pharmacies in managing common customer interactions more effectively while upholding safety requirements.

 ## AS-IS Process